Cosmological parameters derived from the final (PR4) Planck data release: Results on the 6-parameter CDM LCDM model

 In addition, we fit for six inter-calibration parameters, seven foreground residual amplitudes in temperature ($c_\mathrm{dust}^T$, $A_\mathrm{radio}$, $A_\mathrm{IR}$, $A_\mathrm{CIB}$, $A_\mathrm{tSZ}$, $A_\mathrm{kSZ}$, and $\xi_\mathrm{SZ\times CIB}$), plus one in polarization ($c_\mathrm{dust}^P$), and three foreground spectral indices ($\beta_\mathrm{dust}^T$, $\beta_\mathrm{dust}^P$, and $\beta_\mathrm{CIB}$).
 Foreground and instrumental parameters are listed in Table~\ref{tab:params}, together with their respective priors.

-To quantify the agreement between the data and the model, we computed the $\chi^2$ values with respect to the best-fit model for each of the data sets.
+To quantify the agreement between the data and the model, we computed the $\chi^2$ values with respect to the best-fit model for each of the data sets using \texttt{Cobaya} \citep{Torrado:2021} with its adaptive, speed-hierarchy-aware MCMC sampler \citep{Lewis:2002,Lewis:2013}.
 The $\chi^2$ values and the number of standard deviation from unity are given in Table~\ref{tab:PLK_chi2}.
-The goodness-of-fit is better than for previous \planck releases, but we still found a relatively large $\chi^2$ value for $TT$ (corresponding to about 2.7$\,\sigma$), while the $TE$ and $EE$ $\chi^2$ values are compatible with unity, at 1.8$\,\sigma$ and 0.1$\,\sigma$, respectively.
-For the full combination $TTTEEE$, we obtain a $\chi^2 = 30495$ for a data size of 29768, corresponding to a 3.02$\,\sigma$ deviation.
-As described in \citet{rosenberg:2022}, where the goodness of fit is also somewhat poor (4.07$\,\sigma$ for $TT$ and 4.46$\,\sigma$ for the $TTTEEE$), this could be explained by a slight misestimation of the instrumental noise, rather than a bias that could be fit by an improved foreground model or a different cosmology.
+The goodness-of-fit is better than for previous \planck releases, but we still found a relatively large $\chi^2$ value for \hlp TT (corresponding to about 2.7$\,\sigma$), while the \hlp TE and \hlp EE $\chi^2$ values are compatible with unity, at 1.8$\,\sigma$ and 0.1$\,\sigma$, respectively.
+For the full combination \hlp TTTEEE, we obtain a $\chi^2 = 30495$ for a data size of 29768, corresponding to a 3.02$\,\sigma$ deviation.
+As described in \citet{rosenberg:2022}, where the goodness of fit is also somewhat poor (4.07$\,\sigma$ for TT and 4.46$\,\sigma$ for the TTTEEE), this could be explained by a slight misestimation of the instrumental noise, rather than a bias that could be fit by an improved foreground model or a different cosmology.
 However, we emphasize that the level of this divergence is small, since the recovered reduced-$\chi^2$, $\chi^2/n_{\rm d} = 1.02$, shows that the semi-analytical estimation of the covariance of the data is accurate at the percent level.
 The goodness-of-fit values for individual cross-spectra are given in Table~\ref{tab:chi2_spectra}.

-Co-added CMB power spectra are shown in Figs.~\ref{fig:coadd_TT} and~\ref{fig:coadd_TE_EE}, for $TT$, $TE$, and $EE$; they are compared to the best-fit obtained with the full $TTTEEE$ combination. \planck spectra are binned with $\Delta\ell=30$ for the plots, but considered $\ell$-by-$\ell$ in the likelihood.
-The plots also show the residuals relative to the \lcdm best-fit to $TTTEEE$, as well as the normalized residuals.
+Co-added CMB power spectra are shown in Figs.~\ref{fig:coadd_TT} and~\ref{fig:coadd_TE_EE}, for $TT$, $TE$, and $EE$; they are compared to the best-fit obtained with the full TTTEEE combination. \planck spectra are binned with $\Delta\ell=30$ for the plots, but considered $\ell$-by-$\ell$ in the likelihood.
+The plots also show the residuals relative to the \lcdm best-fit to TTTEEE, as well as the normalized residuals.
 We cannot identify any deviation from statistical noise or any bias from foreground residuals.